In the Groups panel in the left column, click on All References to display all the references in your library.

 To Find Full Text

-- The PDFs Endnote finds will be automatically downloaded and attached to the appropriate reference.
+The PDFs Endnote finds will be automatically downloaded and attached to the appropriate reference.
+Endnote finds more articles when you are on-campus and less when you are off-campus.

 Not Finding Full Text?